Galois representations for elliptic curves over number fields

 INPUT:

-• p – a prime number.
+• p – prime number

-• A – (integer) a bound on the number of traces of Frobenius to use while trying to prove surjectivity.
+• A – integer; a bound on the number of traces of Frobenius to use while trying to prove surjectivity

 EXAMPLES: